What is a College or Department Affiliate Program?

 Colleges or departments may initiate a college or department affiliate program (credit or non-credit) for outgoing UofM students through another institution or provider not affiliated with a UofM education abroad office.
 The Learning Abroad Center advises the sponsoring unit on process and considerations, and provides transactional assistance for the outgoing University of Minnesota students.
 The ongoing support, promotion, and administration of the relationship, however, is managed in the college.

-Initial considerations when contemplating a college or department affiliate program:
+Initial consideration when contemplating a college or department affiliate program:

 - Does this partnership advance a priority for your department or college?